Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/ooxmlcorruptfileexception/ooxmlcorruptfileexception/_index.md

 | --- | --- | --- |
 | message | String | message |

-### Result
-OOXMLCorruptFileException

 ---

-## OOXMLCorruptFileException(String message, RuntimeException exception) function
+## OOXMLCorruptFileException(String message, RuntimeException exception)  constructor

  Constructor for an exception containing a message and an embedded exception.